RMeissnerCC/Learning/README.md

-Watch me playing arround and learning.
+Watch me playing around and learning.

+A lot of this code is for just one idea only, so surely, there are better/more pythonic/faster/cleverer ways of doing it.

 # Sources